Bring Out the Kwanzaa Kinara

 Kwanzaa, the celebration honoring African heritage, begins the day after Christmas and lasts through Jan.
-1. In 2005, Melonyce McAfee explained that even though it's a made-up holiday, it helped her family.
-The original article is reprinted below.
+1. Created by an African-American academic in 1966, the holiday is mysterious to many and controversial to others.
+But in this "Faith-Based" from 2005, Melonyce McAfee explained that even though it's a made-up holiday, it helped to bring her family together.

 I don't know where we got a candelabrum.
 But there we were, lighting the candles in the kinara and reciting Swahili words like umoja, ujima, and kujichagulia while my brother poured water from an earthenware jug onto a half-dead plant.
 We placed whatever fruit we had (apples, oranges, bruised bananas) onto a table festooned with African objets d'art, the kinara, and a small jug of water.
 For seven nights, we lit a candle and recited one of the Nguzo Saba principles, like nia for faith.
 The Swahili didn't roll off our tongues, but we liked how it sounded.
 We performed a libation, pouring liquid from the kikombe cha umoja, or unity cup, into soil in remembrance of our ancestors.